isomerpages/moe-edgefieldsec/_together/Parents Support Group.md

 A warm welcome to Edgefield Secondary School!

-EFSS PSG started out in 2014 when the school first took its baby steps to become what it is today. <br> We strongly believe that parents' involvement in their child's growing years by building a strong parent-child relationship, is a significant factor in a child's emotional and cognitive development.
+Edgefield Secondary School’s Parent Support Group was established with the aim of supporting both parents and students at EFSS.
+Our tagline, "Connecting Hearts, Empowering Futures," reflects our commitment to fostering meaningful connections and empowering the future of our school community.

 Here is a look at how the PSG partners with the school:

 1) Organise talks on various parenting issues,
-2) Participate in bonding activities for our children,
+2) Participates in bonding activities for our children,
-3) Organise festive activities in school to create more awareness on the different cultures and their importance,
+3) Hosts festive activities to raise awareness of different cultures and their significance,
-4) Participate in other school initiatives and/or collaborations.
+4) Engages in other school initiatives and/or collaborations.

-We welcome you and/or your spouse to join our PSG family and volunteer your time and expertise!
+We warmly invite you and your spouse to join our PSG family!
+Experience the fun, connect with fellow parents and your child, and share your time and expertise through volunteering.

 Looking forward to another great year with the PSG community!

+EFSS PSG Executive Committee

 ----

 ### JOIN US NOW!

-Please **click the image below**, or fill up the form [here.](https://form.gov.sg/61e8cc0b3d1dc50013b43fc3)
+Please&nbsp;**click the image below**, or fill up the form&nbsp;[here.](https://form.gov.sg/61e8cc0b3d1dc50013b43fc3)

 <p><a href="[https://form.gov.sg/61e8cc0b3d1dc50013b43fc3](https://form.gov.sg/61e8cc0b3d1dc50013b43fc3)"><img style="width:25%" src="/images/Icon.jpg"></a></p>